 MEET YOUR TEACHERS

-Chelsea’s passion for yoga began 10 years ago in San Francisco, born from a need to quench the anxiety that came with being a first-year college student in a crowded new city.
-She found the intense heat and highly regimental aspects of Bikram yoga to be one of the only outlets that could drain her nervous energy and help provide mental clarity.
+Chelsea’s passion for yoga began 10 years ago in San Francisco.
+She found the intense heat and highly regimental aspects of Bikram yoga to be one of the only outlets that could help quench the anxiety and nervous energy that came with being a college student in a crowded new city.
 Over the years, Yoga became her moving meditation, creating a synergy between the body and mind that she continues to strive for on and off the mat.

 In January of 2016, Chelsea moved to Santa Barbara and completed a 200-hr YogaWorks teacher training with Natalie Sampila at Better Days Yoga.
 She enjoys teaching classes which balance challenging asanas and strong vinyasa flow with relaxing postures to strengthen and create flexibility; helping to rid the body of anxiety and tension, creating space for inner peace and growth.

 Yoga first came to my attention in the early 70’s when I took some Kundalini classes in Berkeley, California.
 About that same time, I began learning the basics of Hatha and Raja yoga and I’ve been practicing ever since.

 Raja yoga, the meditative yoga of Patanjali, has always held a special interest for me.
 Becoming aware of and developing the siddhis (subtle spiritual powers) latent within us all, has held a real fascination.
 Becoming aware of internal energy flow patterns, creative use of drishti (focus), and making micro adjustments are important elements of every class I teach.